Hack My Tractor. Please.

 It is one of the first crops cultivated by humans, and was a staple crop for the American colonies.
 It requires less water than most crops, and no pesticides at all, to grow, and while growing it detoxifies soil and sequesters CO2.
 Its seeds are a superfood, yielding highly nutritious flour, bread, cereal, “milk”, oil and protein additives — as well as fuel, paint, ink and cosmetics.
 Its fast-growing stalk yields one of the strongest and most useful fibers known, used in superior paper, canvas, ropes, insulation, cardboard, clothing, shoes and plastic — plastic that is, by the way, biodegradable.
 This one plant can provide many of the products an industrial society needs, sustainably, while drastically reducing pollution, energy consumption, deforestation, fossil fuel use and providing income for millions of farmers (in places like West Virginia, where glum people sit around in fertile hollows mourning the death of coal).

 So, of course, planting, harvesting, or even studying hemp is mostly illegal in the United States and has been for decades.
+Is medical marijuana legal in Texas?
 Continue reading

 Peak Food is Here.
 Peak People Next.